ktomk/pipelines/doc/PIPELINES-VARIABLE-REFERENCE.md

 project-wide default values are provided and the configuration setup does allow (local) (secret) configuration.

-The comment blocks for a section are multi-line and follow the exemplary format of the first line of the comment block having a separating three-dash-line and a single (empty) line at the end after the second line containing a section title so that it is easy to *diff* between `.env` and `.env.dist` (and other) files.
+The comment blocks for a section are multi-line and follow an exemplary format of the first line of the comment block having a separating three-dash-line and a single (empty) line at the end after the second line containing a section title so that it is easy to *diff* between `.env` and `.env.dist` (and other) files.

+### Why Multi-Line Comments?

-Single line comments are not that practical with text differs for *sections*, this is how this format came to live.
-It is however up to every users discreet own experiences and needs on how to introduce sections in dot env files.
+Why multi-line comments?
+In practice I found that single line comments are not that practical with text differs for *sections*, actually this is how this format came to life; when using various `diff`-utilities to compare these various *dot-env* files.

+It is however up to every users discreet own experience(s) and need(s) on how to introduce sections in dot env files.
+It is only a subjective suggestion.

-Keep notice that there is a single empty line before any other *but* the first section comment block *if* the first section comment block starts on the very first line of the file.
+**Note** that there is a single empty line before any other *but* the first section comment block *if* the first section comment block starts on the very first line of the file.
+This is crucial for all *differs* I've run across.

 ## Environment Parameters Considered for Distribution

-If a project fully relies on Atlassian Bitbucket Cloud Pipelines Environment (by my reading of their documentation) the following environment variable and values should be distributed within the
+If a project fully relies on Atlassian Bitbucket Cloud Pipelines Environment (by my reading of their documentation) the following environment variables and values should be distributed within the
 project:

 * `BITBUCKET_PROJECT_KEY`